 6 Con: Traffic

-When it comes to trafficOpens in a new tab., California is the worst.
+When it comes to traffic, California is the worst.
 Okay, that might not necessarily be true, but there is still a lot of traffic in California.
 The roads are simply not meant to hold the number of people driving on them.
 When you drive somewhere, you will have to consider how long it will take you with traffic rather than without traffic, as there is almost always traffic.
 Oftentimes, it takes people twice as long as they should reach their destination because of how bad traffic is in California.

 7 Pro: Events